TanStack/router/docs/framework/react/guide/route-matching.md

     ✅ *
   ```

-## Pathless Route Matching
+## Pathless / Layout Route Matching

-During matching, [pathless routes](../route-trees#pathless-routes) are treated as if they are flat.
+During matching, [pathless / layout routes](../routing-concepts#pathless--layout-routes) are treated as if they are flat.
 If a route is not found in a pathless route's children, matching will continue out of the pathless route's children and on through the rest of the parent subtree like normal.

 ## `NotFoundRoute`s and Matching